Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

 4. Paradise Pool

-A relatively easy 1.5 km bushwalk will get you to Paradise Pool, a well-sized waterhole with a lovely waterfall.
-Because this spot has attracted more attention over the years, it can get quite busy during holidays and weekends.
+A relatively easy 1.5 km bushwalk leads to this pool, a generously sized waterhole with a charming waterfall.
+However, due to its increasing popularity, it can get quite busy on weekends and during holidays.

-To get to the start of the walking trail to Paradise Pool, park your car on Railway Parade in Linden, just off Tollgate Drive.
+To access the walking trail to Paradise Pool, park your car on Railway Parade in Linden, just off Tollgate Drive.

-In the map below, the car park is marked with the letter P. Once you’ve parked your car, follow the signage to find your way to the beautiful natural swimming hole that is Paradise Pool.
+On the map below, the car park is marked with the letter P. After parking, follow the signs along the path to make your way to the stunning natural swimming hole that is Paradise Pool.

 Find the trailhead to Paradise Pool on Google Maps.